writethedocs/www/docs/conf/na/2015/lightning-talks.md

 A lightning talk should be about **five minutes long**, just long enough to give an overview and make people curious about your topic.
-You can talk about anything that’s related to the event’s general theme (in the case of PDX Python, anything even remotely related to Python).
+You can talk about anything that’s related to the event’s general theme (in the case of Write the Docs, anything even remotely related to documentation).

 First, you need a **topic**.
 Your topic might be: